The Altmetric Attention Score is influenced by two factors:

 The quantity is relatively straightforward: the more posts mentioning an output the higher its attention score.
 We measure quality in a few different ways.
 In general:

-Higher profile posts are worth more than lower profile ones.
+• Higher profile posts are worth more than lower profile ones.
 An article in the Washington Post contributes more, in score terms, than a blog post.
-A blog post contributes more than a tweet.
+A blog post contributes more than an X post.

-Who authored each post is important.
-For posts on social media sites we typically fetch an author's list of followers, a list of their past posts and information about how often those posts were liked, retweeted or reshared.
-A tweet from a doctor followed by other doctors will contribute more than an automated tweet from a journal's press office.
+• Who authored each post is important.
+For posts on social media sites we typically fetch an author's list of followers, a list of their past posts and information about how often those posts were liked, reposted or reshared.
+An X post from a doctor followed by other doctors will contribute more than an automated post from a journal's press office.

 A more detailed explanation of how the scoring algorithm works can be found here.